orzephyrous/IWBT-GM8.2-Engine-Zephyr-Edition/README.md

 Don't want to add gimmicks.
 Maybe will add gimmicks in another branch.

+MusOnDeath (game over music) and related stuffs removed (plenty seconds of game over music is just not necessary).

 ## Acknowledgement

 Thanks Ebb174 for testing this engine.